Skip to main content

 The Dual Women's Health Nurse Practitioner/Nurse Midwifery graduate is prepared to:

-• Provide advanced, evidence-based midwifery care to women, infants, and families by integrating theory, clinical expertise, and patient preferences in diverse and evolving healthcare settings.
+• Provide advanced, evidence-based midwifery care to women, infants, and families by integrating theory, clinical expertise, and patient preferences in diverse and evolving health care settings.

 • Provide comprehensive, evidence-based care as a Women’s Health Nurse Practitioner by integrating theory, clinical expertise, and patient preferences to support the health of women and their families.

-• Design, implement, and evaluate population-specific healthcare strategies while applying leadership and ethical principles to influence policy and system-level change.
+• Design, implement, and evaluate population-specific health care strategies while applying leadership and ethical principles to influence policy and system-level change.

-• Adapt to the evolving healthcare environment and contribute to the advancement of the profession through lifelong learning, innovation, and scholarly engagement.
+• Adapt to the evolving health care environment and contribute to the advancement of the profession through lifelong learning, innovation, and scholarly engagement.

 Emphasis Length